5 Non-verbal Teaching Techniques of Successful Foreign Language Educators

 On the other hand, you know that a co-teacher is having a great day when they confidently walk into the faculty lounge with a wide smile, an air of accomplishment and a spring in their step.
 And you just know exactly what’s up.
 This teacher doesn’t even need to say anything, because so much has already been said.

-Nonverbal communication tells a lot.
-And in the language classroom, it probably tells more than words can say.
+In the language classroom in particular, it probably tells more than words can say.
 For example, studies have shown that nonverbal rewards are actually more effective in reinforcing good behavior than verbal ones.
 A simple pat on the back or a thumbs up can be more effective than lavish praise or a loud, “Good job!”

 Every time you ask your students the question “Do you understand?,” you intuitively know that actions speak louder than words.
 Demeanor can tell you more about their state than any verbal reply they give you.